 Unfortunately, the outline of 'King-Size' in the banner at the top of

 the page was somehow 'lost' in the colouring process, but it was fixed

 when the cover was later reproduced in various other publications.

-All in all, it turned out not too badly, considering I was only using a
+All in all, it turned out not too badly, considering I only used a Mars-

 in my local library.)
 I also worked on Volume 26 (THOR) - the series